-Agents who have moral freedom in the form of moral personality and capacities for reasons-responsiveness possess this sort of dignity and are owed respect (5:76-87).
+308 JOURNAL OF THE HISTORY OF PHILOSOPHY 62:2 APRIL 2024 Agents who have moral freedom in the form of moral personality and capacities for reasons-responsiveness possess this sort of dignity and are owed respect (5:76-87).

 The ground of respect is moral freedom, in Green's sense, or the capacity for positive freedom, in Kant's sense.
 Respect is an attitudinal recognition of moral personality and the distinctive moral status that it represents.
 Only free and responsible persons are moral agents.
 Because Kant thinks that all normal adults have sufficient capacities for recognizing and conforming to the requirements of practical reason, he is an egalitarian about respect.
-In particular, he thinks that an agent merits respect whether she exercises her capacities for practical reason well or not (6:462).
+In particular, he thinks that agents merit respect whether they exercise their capacities for practical reason well or not (6:462).
 So moral freedom, in Green's sense, is both necessary and sufficient for respect.

-While respect is tied to moral freedom and capacities for reasons-responsiveness, esteem (Hochschätzung) is tied to real or perfect freedom and how well the agent exercises those capacities, in particular, how much her choices and conduct conform to and are guided by practical reason.
-How well someone exercises her capacities for practical reason and, hence, how much she is guided by practical reason determines her level of moral worth (sittlichen Wert) or virtue (Tugend).
-Because moral worth or virtue is the ground of esteem, an agent deserves more or less esteem depending on how well she exercises her reasons-responsive capacities and how much real freedom she achieves (4:398).26 Real freedom is the aretaic dimension of freedom.
+While respect is tied to moral freedom and capacities for reasons-responsiveness, esteem (Hochschätzung) is tied to real or perfect freedom and how well agents exercise those capacities, in particular, how much their choices and conduct conform to and are guided by practical reason.
+How well one exercises one's capacities for practical reason and, hence, how much one is guided by practical reason determines one's level of moral worth (sittlichen Wert) or virtue (Tugend).
+Because moral worth or virtue is the ground of esteem, agents deserve more or less esteem depending on how well they exercise their reasons-responsive capacities and how much real freedom they achieve (4:398).27 Real freedom is the aretaic dimension of freedom.